-- All staff members should receive appropriate safeguarding and child protection training, including online safety, which is regularly updated.
-In addition, all staff members will receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard and protect children effectively. - Contractors also receive training as appropriate. - Each time Part One of KCSIE is updated, all staff members are informed and training is updated as appropriate. - Parents and carers will be made aware that they can make a referral about any suspected abuse or neglect to the local LADO.
+- o The identity and the role of the DSL and deputies - o The School's procedures in relation to children missing from education. - Digital copies of policies and a copy of Part One & Annex B of KCSIE 2024 shall be provided to staff at induction.
+Hard copies are available upon request. - All staff members should receive appropriate safeguarding and child protection training, including online safety, which is regularly updated.
+In addition, all staff members will receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard and protect children effectively. - Contractors also receive training as appropriate. - Each time Part One of KCSIE is updated, all staff members are informed and training is updated as appropriate. - Parents and carers will be made aware that they can make a referral about any suspected abuse, neglect or exploitation to the local safeguarding authorities or LADO as appropriate.
 The school DSL should be informed.